RedisLabs/redislabs-docs/content/kubernetes/re-databases/create-aa-database.md

   - Description: Endpoint used externally to contact the database
   - Format: `<db-name><ingress-suffix>:443`
   - Example value: `myaadb-fgh.ijk.redisdemo.com:443`
-  - How to get it:`<replication-hostname>` documented above followed by "`:443`"
+  - How to get it:`<replication-hostname>:443`"

 ## Add `activeActive` section to the REC resource file

 From inside your K8s cluster, edit your Redis Enterprise cluster (REC) resource to add the following to the `spec` section.
 Do this for each participating cluster.

- The operator uses the API URL (`apiIngressUrl`) to create an ingress to the Redis Enterprise cluster's API; this only happens once per cluster.
-Every time a new Active-Active database instance is created on this cluster, the operator creates a new ingress route to the database with the ingress suffix (`dbIngressSuffix`).
+ The operator uses the API hostname (`<api-hostname>`) to create an ingress to the Redis Enterprise cluster's API; this only happens once per cluster.
+Every time a new Active-Active database instance is created on this cluster, the operator creates a new ingress route to the database with the ingress suffix (`ingress-suffix`).
 The hostname for each new database will be in the format `<db-name><ingress-suffix>`.

 ### Using ingress controller